 - Job search strategy

 - Salary negotiation

-Students who complete the classroom and internship portions of the program are considered Ada graduates and are eligible for post-graduate employment support.
+Students who complete the classroom and internship portions of the program are considered Ada graduates and are eligible for post-graduate job search support.
 Support can include:

 - Mock interview support

 - Access to full-time interview loops with partner companies

 - Support with resumes, LinkedIn, job search strategy, networking, job offer assessment, and salary negotiation

 - Access to Lovelace Learning Labs for continued professional development